 Although it loves water, this tough Andean species does fine in dry shade.
 But watch out for surprises.
 The warmer your climate, the taller it grows.
 Butterflies, honeybees and hummingbirds all enjoy it.

-Berkeley Hybrid Sage (Salvia x 'Berkeley Blues') Zones 9 to 11.
+West Texas Grass Sage (Salvia reptans) Zones 9 to 11.

 Balkan Sage (Salvia forsskaolii) Zones 4 to 9.